seba-96/phi-uploader/README.md

 # phi-uploader 🚀
-A lightweight **command-line helper** that turns your tabular data (patients / acquisitions / features) into Postman collections and, if you wish, bulk-uploads them to **PHI-DB** in a single shot.
+A lightweight **command-line helper** that turns your tabular data (patients / acquisitions / features) into Postman collections and, if you wish, uploads them to **PHI-DB** in a single shot.

 ---